Bilsdale transmitting station

 The Bilsdale transmitting station is a broadcasting and telecommunications facility, located at Bilsdale West Moor above Bilsdale, close to Helmsley, North Yorkshire, England.
 The original facility included a guyed steel tubular mast that was primarily used for radio and television transmission.
 The height of the mast was 314 m to the pinnacle.
 Until a fire disabled the transmitter on 10 August 2021 it was among the most powerful transmitters in the UK.
 The power for analogue was 500 kW ERP and it was 100 kW / 50 kW for digital.
 The mast was equipped with aircraft warning lights, in the form of arrays of red LEDs.

 The station was owned and operated by Arqiva.
-The transmitting station now has a temporary 80 m mast located close to the original mast.
-It commenced operations on 13 October 2021.
+After the main mast was disabled a temporary 80 m mast was installed at the site.
+The temporary mast commenced operations on 13 October 2021.

 History

 Original mast (1969–2021)

 Bilsdale was constructed by J. L. Eve Construction for the BBC in 1969 to bring 625-line colour television on UHF to Teesside and the surrounding areas for the first time.
 Having added UHF TV to the existing VHF TV stations at Pontop Pike and Emley Moor, it was quickly established that a new station would be required to cover County Durham and north North Yorkshire where existing coverage was poor, and thus the new station was built.

+Colour broadcasts on BBC1 started on Saturday 31 October 1970.